 Spiders are themselves, web factories.
 The webbing is kept inside their bodies as a liquid protein concentrate.
 It does not solidify until it leaves the body.
 The common garden spider can spin up to seven different types of silk, each for a different purpose.
 One type of silk is more stretchy, and is used to give the web some give to survive the impact of fresh prey.
 Another kind fights off fungi and stays moist better.
 Yet another kind makes the thread less brittle.

 Not all webbing is sticky.
 Lets take a look at the orb spider.
 These spiders are named because of the shape of their web.
 It is the classic shape with radial threads extending from the center, and orbital, concentric circles wrapped around the center.
 The silk produced for each part is actually produced by different glands which make one sticky and the other not.
 The gland that produces the sticky part of the web actually produces a super strong polymer adhesive.
 The spider drops this glue in a few drops on the sticky parts of the web.
 It will usually leave the center free from glue to give itself a place to sit.
 There are tiny claws on the ends of its legs to allow the spider to walk across the sticky parts.

 Spiders are fascinating creatures.
 The spider webs that they make are an engineering marvel of the natural world.
-But if you have found that these insects have made a home in your home, we are here to help.
+But if you have found that these insects have made a home in your home, we are the Broken Arrow exterminators that are here to help.
 Contact Us at TermMax Pest Control and we will be glad to give you a free estimate!